2025 Australian federal election: Campaign

 31 March: A Chinese research vessel enters southern Australian maritime space.
 The Chinese navy had conducted live fire military exercises in waters east of Australia in February, including an incident where flares were released at an Australian air force plane, prompting the opposition to accuse the Albanese government of weakness.
 The appearance of the research vessel renews these criticisms from the opposition.
 Dutton comments during an interview that if he became prime minister, he would live at the office's secondary residence of Kirribilli House in Sydney, rather than its primary residence of The Lodge in Canberra.
 His comments are criticised as "hubris" and "measuring the curtains" by Labor figures.

 1 April: The Reserve Bank of Australia announces it is keeping interest rates at 4.1%.
 Teal independent candidate for the seat of Bradfield Nicolette Boele is reportedly banned from a hairdressing salon for making a sexualised joke to a 19-year-old hair washer.

 2 April: Shadow treasurer Angus Taylor gives his budget reply speech at the National Press Club, promoting Coalition policies on reducing natural gas prices and announcing a new investment body called "Investment Australia".
-Dutton pledges $6.2 million for Headspace in Melbourne at an event with the psychiatrist Patrick McGorry.
+Dutton pledges $6.2 million for Headspace in Melbourne at an event with psychiatrist Patrick McGorry.
 Albanese travels to Tasmania to announce an $8 million healthcare funding package.
-Treasurer Jim Chalmers describes Dutton as "very Doge" and of copying policy from the United States.
+Chalmers describes Dutton as "very Doge" and of copying policy from the United States.

 3 April: Albanese responds to Donald Trump's "Liberation Day" tariff on Australia's exported goods by unveiling a five-point plan to boost the local economy to counteract the United States' policy.
 Albanese stumbles after making a speech at a campaign event; weeks of discussion ensue about whether he technically "fell" or not, including comments from Dutton, posts on Coalition social media, and questions from journalists.

 4 April: Both major parties pledge to return the Port Darwin to Australian ownership if elected.

 5 April: During a visit to a community Australian rules football (AFL) ground in Darwin, Dutton accidentally strikes a Network 10 cameraman with a football, knocking the camera into his head and cutting him.

 6 April: The Liberal Party disendorses its candidate for the Division of Whitlam, Benjamin Britton, due to previous disparaging comments he made towards service by women in the military.
 Dutton also announces a Coalition policy to cap international university student numbers to 240,000 and raise visa prices for students.
 The Greens call this policy proposal a "cynical attempt to scapegoat migrants and international students".
 Dutton previously said that this policy proposal aims to get the "woke" out of the university and schooling system.